armyids/armyids/README.md

 ### What is Army IDs?

 Army IDs is a professional validator company founded by a Software Engineer and a group of Crypto Enthusiasts.
 We have been in the business of validating blockchain networks since 2019.
-We have experience with different types of consensus mechanisms, such as Proof-of-Work (PoW), Proof-of-Stake (PoS), and delegated Proof-of-Stake (DPoS).
+We have experience with different types of consensus mechanisms, such as Proof-of-Work (PoW), Proof-of-Stake (PoS), and Delegated Proof-of-Stake (DPoS).
 Our networks include some of the biggest names in the industry, such as Avalanche, Casper Network, and Cosmos SDK-based projects.
-We have a proven track record of providing high-quality validation services.
+We have a proven track record of providing a high-quality validation service.
 We took care of all the complexities, so you could easily stake your assets.
-If you are looking for a reliable and experienced blockchain validation service, then look no further than Army IDs.
+If you are looking for a reliable, secured, and experienced blockchain validation service, then look no further than Army IDs.

 <details>
 <summary><b>Earn Passive Income Everyday</b></summary>
 <p></p>
-<p>Looking for a reliable way to earn passive income?
-Look no further than Army IDs, your friendly neighborhood validator!
-We offer a service that allows our delegators to earn income while sleeping, traveling, or doing whatever they want!</p>
+<p>We offer a service that allows our delegators to earn income while sleeping, traveling, or doing whatever they want!
+Looking for a reliable and secured way to earn passive income?
+Look no further than Army IDs, your friendly neighborhood validator!</p>
 </details>

 <details>